arungudelli/angularjswiki/content/en/material/datepicker/index.md

 And also if we enter invalid date, the input element will contain `matDatepickerParse` error.

-{{< figure src="matTooltip Position.PNG" title="matTooltip Position" alt="matTooltip Position">}}
+{{< figure src="mat-datepicker-with-min-max-errors.PNG" title="mat-datepicker with min max errors" alt="mat-datepicker with min max errors">}}

 ## matDatepickerFilter validation.

-If we want to custom validation on each and every date we can use `matDatepickerFilter` property.
+If we want to add custom validation on each and every date we can use `matDatepickerFilter` property.

 For example if we want to disable selection of saturday and sunday as they are weekends we can make use of `matDatepickerFilter` property.

 matDatepickerFilter property accepts a function of <DateType> => boolean (where <DateType> is the type of date used by the datepicker).

-If the funtion returns `true` then the date is valid and it it is `false` then it is not.
+If the funtion returns `true` then the date is valid and if it is `false` then it is not.

 We will go through an example to understand it futher.